Serialize an object as a bytestring

 0

-Standard date/time string
+Standard datetime string

-datetime.date / datetime.datetime
+datetime.datetime

 1

-Epoch-based date/time
+Epoch-based datetime

-datetime.date / datetime.datetime
+datetime.datetime

 2